 You find a field for writing comments in every Entity Manager.

-To write a comment, select an item and type something in to the comment field.
+To write a comment, select an item and type something in to the comment field in the inspector.
 As soon as you select another item, the comment is automatically saved.